leereilly/emoji/README.md

 To include an emoji inline simply wrap it's name in colons e.g. writing `:thumbsup:` will display a :thumbsup:

-You can see all the emoji we support above :point_up:
+You can see all the emoji that GitHub supports above :point_up:

 Have fun! :tada: